-The funding period for Mini-Grants is a maximum of 15 months (June 1, 2018 through August 31, 2019), which provides faculty with one academic year and two summers to complete their projects.
+The funding period for the 2019 Second Round Minigrants is a maximum of 20 months (January 1, 2020 through August 31, 2021), which provides faculty with one-and-a-half academic year and two summers to complete their projects.

-An electronic copy of a proposal must be submitted to Peter Herrick (email@example.com) in the Office for Research and Scholarship, with a visible carbon copy (cc) to the applicant’s department chair or supervisor.
-Applications are due January 11, 2018, by 11:59 PM.
+An electronic copy of a proposal must be submitted to firstname.lastname@example.org, with a visible carbon copy (cc) to the applicant’s department chair or supervisor.
+Applications are due August 31, 2019, by 11:59 p.m.

 Please see RFA for complete guidance on applying.
 Applicants are encouraged to discuss the budget section of their proposals with the Office of Research and Scholarship well in advance of their application.